Portsalon

-Portsalon (Port an tSalainn) is a coastal townland in County Donegal, Ireland.
-It is situated on the scenic Lough Swilly and it is known for its beach, which was deemed to be the second most beautiful beach in the world by The Observer newspaper.
+Portsalon (Port an tSalainn) is a seaside village in County Donegal, Ireland.
+It is situated on Lough Swilly and it is known for its beach, which was deemed to be the second most beautiful beach in the world by The Observer newspaper.

 Up until the second half of the 20th century, there was very little in the area.
 Now it is a tourist resort and many visitors have built holiday homes around Portsalon.

 Recent times

 September 2019, Donegal County Council took action to tackle flooding problems at Portsalon.